Douglas Bay Horse Tramway: Tramcar Fleet

 The remaining core of service trams represent a cross-section of various types of car used on the line over the years; notable exceptions from the current fleet are an umbrella car (one of which survives as a souvenir shop elsewhere) and a convertible car, although one of these survives in private ownership.
 This was the last of three cars from 1935 which were dubbed "tomato boxes" owing to their unconventional appearance.
-On 27 August 2016, after Douglas council took ownership, six trams were sold at auction, numbers 28, 33, 34, 37, 39 and 40.
-Trams notated as rebuilt are considered to be part of the "Heritage Fleet".
+On 27 August 2016, after Douglas City Council relinquished ownership, six trams were sold at auction (28, 33, 34, 37, 39 and 40).
+Trams notated as "rebuilt" are considered to be part of the "Heritage Fleet".